 “O Architect!
 You are seen!
 You shall build no house again.
 All your rafters are broken.
 Your ridge pole is shattered.”

-If we are perceptive, we may come to realize that these various challenges are actually gifts in the form of tests from the master, the real master within.
-They are graciously provided in order to see how we will respond.
+If we are perceptive, we may come to realize that these various challenges are actually gifts in the form of tests of recognition.
+They are graciously provided in order for us to discover how we will respond in numerous simulations.
 Will we continue indulging in escapist fantasies, or finally awaken to what is always standing right before us?
-In that way, they are both an invitation to recognize what we are habitually up to, as well as an opportunity to go beyond the patterned grooves of dreamy sleep-walking.
+In that way, they are both an invitation to recognize what we are habitually up to, as well as an opportunity to go beyond the patterned grooves of dreamy sleep-walking and complacency.

-As we awaken from the conditioned daze of our amnesia, we can utilize these tests as a means of inquiry into that which we are always trying to run from.
+As we awaken from the conditioned daze of our amnesia, we can utilize these tests as a means of inquiry into that which we are always trying to run from and avoid.
 For example, why do we scare ourselves?
 What is the reactive mechanism within our psyche that is regularly superimposing stress on life, and infusing it with a felt quality of fearfulness and dissatisfaction?

-Certainly, we can stop and face ourselves at any moment.
+Certainly, we can stop in the midst of our narrative and face ourselves at any moment.
 However, the implications of that stark possibility disturb us.
 Instead, we are attracted to and become enamored of all sorts of hopeful schemes, or else seek to linger in a nostalgia of pleasant memory states, with past and future vying for our anxious attention, and all the while resisting the simple act of resting — right here, right now.

 Such “resting” requires a profound letting go of our fixations and cherished images, a deep and abiding surrender born of genuine humility.
 However, the fascination-free state is considered boring to the typical spiritual seeker, who is driven by uninspected motives to fill up emptiness with all sorts of toys and games.
 The last thing most seekers really want is to have their whole story revealed as compounded fiction, so instead they easily become enamored of blissful energetic states that may appear in meditation, for example, employing them to confirm their existence, rather than recognizing them as transient modifications of consciousness.